Brookfield High School (Ohio): Ohio High School Athletic Association State Championships

-The new school
+New facility

-The 2010–2011 school year will be the final year of not just the high school, but all schools in the district.
-Starting in 2011, all students will be attending one school in Brookfield.
-This is the result of a levee vote during the fall of 2007.
+The 2010–2011 school year was the final year of not just the high school, but all schools in the district.
+Starting in 2011, all students began attending a single school in Brookfield.
+This was the result of a levee vote during the fall of 2007.
 The estimated cost of the new complex, facilitating kindergarten through twelfth grade, was $31.4M USD.